-A 21-year-old from The Netherlands plans to clean up the world’s oceans in just five years, removing over seven million tons of plastic.
+Boyan Slat plans to clean up the world’s oceans with a “giant Pac-Man” that will remove over seven million tons of plastic.
 Boyan Slat’s invention is an anchored network of floating booms and processing platforms, which will be located where plastic accumulates.
 Working with the flow of ocean currents, the array acts as a giant funnel.
 The angle of the booms force plastic in the direction of the processing platforms, where it would be separated from smaller forms, such as plankton.
 Here it will be filtered and stored for recycling.

 By using booms instead of nets, the issue of by-catches – catching and killing marine creatures in the process – can be virtually eliminated.
 Because of the density of plastic in comparison to larger sea animals, the booms will allow creatures to swim under them unaffected, reducing wildlife death substantially.
-Slat and his team plan to deploy the system by the end of 2017, having decided to test a prototype in the North Sea first.
+Slat and his team deployed the system in San Francisco Bay in September 2018.

 “In the past, technological advances have often come with a cost to the environment,” he tells us.
 “What I really hope is that in this century, The Ocean Cleanup can be used as a symbol for us using technology to actually make things better.”